Monument To Freedom, Justice and Courage Recognition Criteria

 Selection & Procedures

-Each year through 2028, the names of 100 individuals will be added to the Freedom Honor Wall as directed by the Commission.
+Each year through 2028, the new Honorees will be added to the Monument to Freedom, Justice and Courage as directed by the Commission.
 Nominees not selected can be reconsidered for the next year’s honoree cycle.

 Based on submitted nominations, all nominees will be evaluated by the Commission on the quality of their leadership and community experience and the extent to which they have made meaningful contributions to the development, growth and sustainability of the African American community as defined in the eligibility requirements.

 The more information provided about the nominee the better, as this information is key in considering them for this recognition.
-When nominating an individual, be sure to include a thorough description of his or her contributions to the community, including all of their achievements.
-The nomination packet will include the following:
+When nominating an individual, be sure to include a thorough description of their contributions to the community, including all of their achievements.
+The nomination packet must include the following:

-- A nominator is required to provide a bio (typed, not handwritten) along with a full description (in 1000 words or less) of the accomplishment(s) of their nominee.
-Explain why he/she believes the individual should be considered for the recognition.
-What impact has the nominee’s accomplishment had on them or the community?
+- The nominator is required to provide a bio (typed, not handwritten) along with a full description (in 1000 words or less) of the accomplishment(s) of their nominee.
+Explain why they believe the individual should be considered for the recognition.

-- The nominator should ensure the nomination package is as complete as possible.
-Nominators are asked to assess the contribution of a nominee against the criteria set forth by the Commission.
-The nomination form and prescribed supporting documentation (bio) should make the full case for the nominee.
+- The nominator must ensure the nomination package is as complete as possible.
+The nomination form and supporting documentation should make the full case for the nominee.
 The nominator will not have a further opportunity to submit additional information nor make the case for a nominee after the deadline.

 - Nominators will be required to submit the nomination form and supporting documentation in one packet or uploaded as one document.

-The Monument surrounds the statue of Leon M. Jordan in the Kansas City park that bears his name.
+The Monument surrounds the statue of Leon M. Jordan in the Kansas City park that bears his name at 31st & Benton Boulevard.

 Nominations will not be considered: